 As an investor, finding the appropriate utility stock for your portfolio can get confusing.
 It’s understandable as it could be confusing finding the one that fits your portfolio.

-Overall, utility stocks will provide a good dividend and if you can DRIP, you can compound your holdings at a good rate.
-Be aware that while utility stocks pay a good dividend, they are sensitive to interest rates.
+Overall, utility stocks will provide a good dividend, and if you can DRIP, you can compound your holdings at a good rate.
+However, while utility stocks pay a good dividend, they are sensitive to interest rates.

 They are a proxy for income for many investors.
 Utility stocks have a place in a portfolio and more so in a retirement portfolio when investing for income.
 See below for a list of dividend-paying utility stocks.

-As an example, telecom companies started owning TV channels and created Crave TV.
+For example, telecom companies started owning TV channels and creating Crave TV.
 In the case of Telus, it ventured in the healthcare data services and Brookfield Infrastructure Partners started investing in data centers.

 I did a survey with readers and the results are shared at the end of the post.